top of page

 Search

-Winter weather brings snow, ice, and freezing temperatures—but many homeowners don’t realize that melting snow can be just as damaging to your roof as the snow itself.
-As temperatures rise and fall, melting and refreezing can create serious issues that may lead to leaks, structural damage, and costly repairs.
+Winter weather brings snow, ice, and freezing temperatures.
+However, many homeowners don’t realize that melting snow can be just as damaging to your roof as the snow itself.
+As temperatures fluctuate, melting and refreezing can create serious issues.
+These issues may lead to leaks, structural damage, and costly repairs.

-At Mills Roofing, we help homeowners understand how winter conditions affect their roofs and what to watch for before problems worsen.
+At Mills Roofing, we help homeowners understand how winter conditions affect their roofs.
+We also provide guidance on what to watch for before problems worsen.

 How Melting Snow Can Damage Your Roof